 It’s kind of a myth, even among some practitioners, that once we take a certain probiotic product we then have those particular strains inside us for life.
-But in reality, most strains have been demonstrated to colonise in the gut for up to a couple of weeks.
-(For more probiotic myth-busting check out our myths here.)
+In reality, most strains have been demonstrated to only colonise in the gut for up to a couple of weeks, during which time they improve the intestinal environment, and encourage the recovery of our natural gut flora.
+For more probiotic myth-busting, check out our probiotic myths.

 The most important consideration when selecting a probiotic is to find a formulation containing strains that have been clinically trialled to help whichever health condition you're struggling with.
 For example, one might take Lactobacillus acidophilus NCFM® for IBS and abdominal cramping or pain1; or the strain Saccharomyces boulardii for diarrhoea2.
-If you do have diarrhoea or IBS-D, it's better that you take S. boulardii on an ongoing basis, rather than rotating and alternating probiotic supplements just for the sake of getting a high diversity of strains.
+It is far more beneficial to take a strain that has demonstrated its ability to help with your individual health problem, rather than rotating and alternating probiotic supplements just for the sake of getting a high diversity of strains.

 A clinical trial that took place in 2015 looked at the ‘Changes in vaginal microbiota following antimicrobial and probiotic therapy.’3 It looked at using antibiotics alongside probiotics to help women with bacterial vaginosis (BV) and other vaginal infections.
 The strains Lactobacillus reuteri RC-14® and L. rhamnosus GR-1® were used in the trial and found that after the women supplemented these strains, they found an increased abundance of indigenous friendly bacteria such as L. iners and L. crispatus.
 These naturally occurring friendly bacteria increased in numbers when Lactobacillus reuteri RC-14® and L. rhamnosus GR-1® were used.
 It concluded that the ability to restore homeostasis provides a rationale for conjoint use of probiotics with antibiotic treatment of BV.

-This proves that alternating probiotics taking a high quality probiotic of a specific strain or two, can increase your other types of friendly bacteria in the same area of the body.
+This demonstrates that taking a high quality probiotic of a specific strain or multiple strains, can increase the other types of friendly bacteria in the same area of the body.
 So there is no need to rotate different probiotics in order to get more diversity of your friendly bacteria.

 Probiotics can play an important part of any natural health regime.
 Whether someone is looking to alleviate specific symptoms, or just hoping to give their health a bit of a boost, then probiotics can be helpful.
 Because of some of the unfavourable lifestyle factors that compromise our gut flora it is often necessary to replenish our probiotic colonies on an ongoing basis, and supplementation is perhaps the easiest way to do so.